 The Company is subject to Corporate Income Tax (IRC) based on its individual net income, at the rate of 21% plus a surcharge at the maximum rate of 1.5% on taxable profit, thus reaching an aggregate rate of 22.5%.
-This rate is increased by 3% on the portion of taxable profit which is greater than Euro 1.5 million and less than Euro 7.5 million, by 5% on the portion of taxable profit which is greater than Euro 7.5 million and less than Euro 35 million, and by 7% on the portion of taxable profit which is greater than Euro 35 million, giving rise to an aggregate maximum tax rate of 29.5%.
+This rate is increased by 3% on the portion of taxable profit which is greater than Euro 1.5 million and less than Euro 7.5 million, by 5% on the portion of taxable profit which is greater than Euro 7.5 million, and by 7% on the portion of taxable profit which is greater than Euro 7.5 million, and by 7% on the portion of taxable profit which is greater than Euro 35 million, and by 7% on the portion of taxable profit which is greater than Euro 35 million, giving rise to an aggregate maximum tax rate of 29.5%.